Need tips on what to wear somewhere else? For a full listing of all our destinations, please visit our packing list page!

 If you’re visiting a city and spending more time sightseeing indoors, aboard a coach, or using taxis to get to and from destinations, opt for a trench coat with a hood or another spring jacket.
 You can also bring an umbrella for the occasions when you’ll spend more time in the rain.

 If you aren’t expecting much rain, but want to be prepared, a cheap, packable poncho that you can throw into your bag is an option as well.
+It’s an often-forgotten must to add to your list for rainy day outfits.

 Read this post for stylish travel raincoats for women!